Switching obsidian-export to CalVer

 This being my first significant Rust project (and Rust being a complex language with an extensive type system) I have no idea whether some architectural decision made so far is going to cause trouble and require significant internal rewriting to resolve in the future.
 While I do my best to keep the library side backwards compatible, I wish to have the freedom to make changes on that side as I see fit without worrying about breaking other people’s code.
 34

 Keeping up continuing 0.x releases for a significant time doesn’t feel useful and I don’t feel compelled to join the ranks of other notable ZeroVer 5 software, so the next best thing seems to be to switch over to CalVer.
+This will at least give my users an indication of when the software was last released, as opposed to having a magic number which -in their view- just increases arbitrarily.

-The version number won’t give you any indication about the extent of the changes, but that’s okay; I have no intention of supporting multiple release branches for different major versions, and you can read the changelog (where I already do my best to note anything that could break or behave differently) to determine what’s new or changed in the next version.
+The version number won’t give any indication about the extent of the changes, but that’s okay; I have no intention of supporting multiple release branches for different major versions, and people can read the changelog (where I already do my best to note anything that could break or behave differently) to determine what’s new or changed in the next version.

 YY.MM.MICRO.
 I wish I could do